HBRS-SDP/ss24-flightmare-simulation-parametrisation/docs/unity_project_creation.md

    - Locate the `Forest Floor model` in `.fbx` format.
    - In `Unity Editor`, import the `.fbx model` into the project.
    - Place the model file into an appropriate folder (e.g., `Assets/Models/ForestFloor.fbx`).
+   - While importing the model into unity you make encounter some warnings and erros IGNORRE it.

 2. **Extract and Add Textures:**